JudeQuintana/terraform-main/super_router_experiment/Readme.md

-Demo should work.
+Demo: Rough draft of super router.

 A scalable way (hopefully) to route intra-region and cross-region (same aws acct for now) central router tgws and vpcs via super router tgw. no cross account support yet.

 Validated connectivity with aws network analyzer.
 (ec2 usw2a <-> vpc usw2 <-> centralized router usw2 <-> super router usw2 <-> centralized router use1 <-> vpc use1 <-> ec2 use1a)